 Grants: Honors Interdisciplinary NCAA; 1IN/3MA Cr.; Terms: All; Forms: IV or V; Prereqs: MA 407 or MA421 and SC321 co-requirement with IN531 **NOTE: Only one IN credit will be granted for the pair.

 Every civilization has its myths; great stories of gods and mankind that have been passed down, enduring over time.
 Through theatre we can pass on these myths, capturing their purpose and significance in the present.
 In this interdisciplinary course we take a critical look at mythology, identifying what roles myths hold in different cultures, past and present, and their social importance.
 We will ask "What is myth?", "What purposes do myths serve?”, and “How does performance help us to see or know these stories anew?"
 We will study Greek, Norse, Eastern, and Western mythology, identifying important cultural markers, patterns, roles and conflicts, and create our own stories from these findings.
 Students will collaborate on a new theatrical work, weaving classical myths with these modern interpretations, presented through live performance.
-Grants: Honors Interdisciplinary 1IN/1PA Cr.; Terms: T3: Forms: IV or V; Prereqs: Completion of arts requirement or Departmental Approval
+Grants: Honors Interdisciplinary 1IN/1PA Cr.; Terms: T3: Forms: IV or V; Prereqs: Completion of any 300 level art class

 This course traces the evolution of music as cultural product in the U.S., focusing on its relationships with important historical and social movements.
 We explore what is meant by the term "popular" in relation to emerging musical styles, and how those practices have been important for the rise of a uniquely American entertainment industry.
 We will also look at how popular music has been used as a marker for identity (including class, race, and gender) throughout our history.
 Grants: Honors Interdisciplinary; 1IN/1PA Cr.; Terms: T1 or T3; Forms: IV or V; Prereqs: Completion of arts requirement